-Where 'excluding aftercare' or similar is listed, benefits are payable for clinically relevant post-operative attendances.
+If the description includes the words 'excluding aftercare' or similar, benefits are payable for clinically relevant post-operative attendances.

-The amount and duration of aftercare may vary between patients for the same operation, as well as for different operations.
+The amount and duration of aftercare may vary between patients, even if they have had the same operation.

 Consultations billed in the aftercare period

-If you perform a surgical procedure and a non-aftercare related consultation you need to tell us that the consultation was not normal aftercare so you can get a Medicare benefit.
+If a medical practitioner performs a surgical procedure and a non-aftercare related consultation, they need to tell us.
+We need to know that the consultation wasn’t normal aftercare so they can get a Medicare benefit.

 How to advise of ‘not related to aftercare’ services

-All medical practitioners who performed surgery must tell us if a consultation is 'not normal aftercare' when submitting a patient’s claim.
+All medical practitioners who performed surgery must tell us if a consultation is 'not normal aftercare' when claiming.
 For online claims you must indicate this either by: